Tuesday, 20 July 2021

 Authentic Spanish & Onion Omelette for Small Households

-Made-from scratch Spanish Potato Onion Tortilla
+Small Household's Spanish Potato Tortilla

 with leftover bell peppers in vinaigrette & cooked mushrooms